 All that said, transferring points can be a great option for families to extend the length of an award stay.
 Hyatt has some of the only all-inclusive hotels in the world you can book with points and we think they are a fantastic value.
 Especially the family-friendly Ziva locations.

-And the World of Hyatt Credit Card offers each family member the ability to earn 50,000 World of Hyatt points.
-The card is currently offering a sign-up bonus of 25,000 World of Hyatt points after spending $3,000 in the first three months of card membership.
-You can earn another 25,000 points after spending a total of $6,000 in the first six months.
+And the World of Hyatt Credit Card offers each family member the ability to earn 60,000 World of Hyatt points.
+The card is currently offering a sign-up bonus of 30,000 World of Hyatt points after spending $3,000 in the first three months of card membership.

 It also offers a free anniversary night each year on your cardmember anniversary.
 Enough for me to justify the $95 annual fee each and every year.

 While I wouldn’t recommend Hyatt be the first program you concentrate on for family travel, it is a fantastic companion program if you have Chase Ultimate Rewards points because of the transferability.
 See our full guide to transferring Hyatt points.

 Click Here to learn more about the World of Hyatt Credit Card.

 Just because you can open multiple accounts per household and earn twice as many points and miles, doesn’t mean you should.
 If you struggle with making credit card payments on time and in full, this isn’t for you.
 Any benefit your family will gain from travel rewards will be wiped out from the high-interest rates these cards charge on carryover balances.

 But if you can be financially responsible with multiple accounts, these four programs are a great option to greatly reduce the cost of your next family trip.
 They all earn valuable points and make transferring them between members fairly straightforward.